untari/portfolio/README.md

 # CSS-portfolio
-This project contains HTML and CSS. a method hoe to design portfolio with CSS
+This project contains HTML and CSS. a method hoW to design portfolio with CSS